-The Gypsotheca e Museo Antonio Canova hosts a valuable library that comprises three interesting sectors with thousands of books:
+The Gypsotheca e Museo Antonio Canova hosts a valuable Library that comprises three interesting sectors with thousands of books:

-Most the Library books are classified in the OPAC database and can be consulted upon request.
+The majority of the Library books are classified in the OPAC database and can be consulted upon request.

 Possagno hosts two extraordinary archives: one is owned by the Fondazione Canova, the other one by the Opera del Tempio.

 The first archive consists of the administrative acts related to the period in which Canova lived in Rome, such as purchase supporting documents, payment orders to engravers, designers and printers for the making of his sculptures’ catalog, other accounting documents related to the production, setup and sale of his works of art.
 Moreover, the archive hosts many documents related to the Parisian mission undertaken by Canova to bring back to Italy the Italian masterpieces stolen by Napoleon.
 The Archive also hosts important documents related to the history of the Gypsotheca of Possagno, the statutes of the Fondazione Canova Onlus, the financial records, and the destruction of the works of art during the First World War.